open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

 - Data logging, for which we will use a LOGGER.
 - (We also want immediate feedback after each trial, but we will get back to this later.)

-So the only thing that is missing is an INLINE_JAVASCRIPT.
+So the only thing that is missing from *trial_sequence* is an INLINE_JAVASCRIPT.

 - Insert a new INLINE_JAVASCRIPT after *sketchpad* and rename it to *search_display_script*.
 - Rename *sketchpad* to *fixation_dot*, so that its function is clear; and
 - Change the duration of *fixation_dot* to 500, so that the fixation dot is shown for 500 ms. (There should already be a fixation dot drawn; if not, draw one in the center of *fixation_dot*.)

+We also need to add a initialization script to start of the experiment.
+We will use this only to define (`let`) a variable that will hold the `Canvas` object on which we will draw.
+In JavaScript, you have to define a variable exactly once, which is why we cannot do that in the *trial_sequence*.

+- Insert a new INLINE_JAVASCRIPT at the top of the *experiment* sequence and rename it to *init*.

 The overview area should now look like %FigStep5.